tonsky/tonsky.me/site/blog/allekinos/index.md

 # What about the interface?

 There isn’t one.
 I mean, there is, of course, but I tried to make it as invisible as possible.
 There’s no logo.
 No menu.
 No footer.
 No pagination.
 No “See more”.
+No cookie banners (because no cookies).
 No ads, of course.

 Why?
 Because people don’t care about that stuff.
 They care about function.
 And our UI is a pure function.